Anson G. Henry

-Anson G. Henry (October 3, 1804 - July 30, 1865) was a physician and politician, who is best known for his friendship with eventual President Abraham Lincoln.
+Anson G. Henry (October 3, 1804 - July 30, 1865) was a physician and politician, who is best known for his friendship with Abraham Lincoln.
 Henry received patronage appointments to Oregon Territory through Lincoln from 1852 onwards, first as an Indian agent and then as Surveyor General of Washington Territory.
 He died when the steamer Brother Jonathan ran aground near Crescent City, California and sank.

 Life

 Anson G. Henry was born on October 3, 1804, in Richfield, New York.
-He was the oldest son of the five sons and three daughters of Gordon Henry (1777-1857), a farmer of Protestant Irish descent, and his wife, Phebe (Cheeseman) Henry.
+He was the oldest son of the five sons and three daughters of Gordon Henry (1777–1857), a farmer of Protestant Irish descent, and his wife, Phebe (Cheeseman) Henry.
 Henry gained his medical degree in 1827 from Cincinnati College and the Medical College of Ohio.
 After a series of failed business ventures in Michigan and Louisville, Kentucky, Henry married Eliza Broadstreet and moved to Springfield, Illinois in October 1832.
 In 1832 and 1833, Henry assisted with the cholera outbreaks in St. Louis and Jacksonville, Illinois, gaining recognition as an expert in treatment of cholera.
 Henry met Abraham Lincoln in Springfield, quickly becoming friends, though Henry was five years older.

 Henry became heavily involved in politics.
 He was one of three commissioners responsible for overseeing the construction of the State Capitol in 1837.
 Accused of allowing cost overruns, he was exonerated by an investigating committee suggested by Lincoln.
 After Mary Todd broke the engagement with Lincoln on January 1, 1841, he regularly sought out Henry's company.
 A fellow state senator later recounted, "Mr. Lincoln boarded at William Butler’s, near to Dr. Henry’s, where I boarded.
 The missing days, from January 13th to 19th, Mr. Lincoln spent several hours each day at Dr. Henry’s; a part of these days I remained with Mr. Lincoln.
 His most intimate friends had no fears of his injuring himself.
 He was very sad and melancholy, but being subject to these spells, nothing serious was apprehended."
-In 1850, Henry assisted in the formation of the Illinois State Medical Society and was appointed Vice-President.
+In 1850, Henry assisted in the formation of the Illinois State Medical Society and was appointed vice-president.

 Oregon

 In 1850, Lincoln wrote a letter to Thomas Ewing, the first Secretary of the Interior, urging Henry's appointment as a patronage appointment as an Indian agent.
 Later than year on June 24, 1850, Henry received an appointment as an Indian agent for the Oregon Territory, however he did not leave until April 6, 1852, taking his wife and five children.
 The family arrived in Lafayette, Oregon in October, where he began practicing medicine and accepted an appointment as deputy surveyor of Yamhill County.
 In 1853, he successfully ran for a seat representing Yamhill in the Oregon Territorial Legislature, serving in the 6th Legislative Session from December 1854 to February 1855.
 In 1855, he participated in the Rogue River Wars.
-As a member of the Oregon Volunteer militia, he served as commissary, and reportedly favored the genocide of Native Americans.
+As a member of the Oregon Mounted Volunteers, he served as commissary, and reportedly favored the genocide of Native Americans.